 Fashion of 1920s & 1930s

-1. Unforgettable flapper dresses of the 1920s were interesting and shocking for so many people.
+Unforgettable flapper dresses of the 1920s were interesting and shocking for so many people.
 Flapper dresses were generally straight-cut, sleeveless, and around knee-length.
 The Flapper era is a really important period for young women to party hard, smoke, and drink alcohol as much as men.
 Therefore, flapper dresses were clothing that stood for women’s equality and social progress.

 Fashion of 1940s and 1950s

-2. In addition to victory suits, overalls of the 1940s popped out as a result of taking the position of men who were during World War I at work, farms, and factories.
+In addition to victory suits, overalls of the 1940s popped out as a result of taking the position of men who were during World War I at work, farms, and factories.
 Their clothing style started to become similar to men’s work clothing.

-3. “Dior’s New Look” praised women’s fashion during the 1950s.
+“Dior’s New Look” praised women’s fashion during the 1950s.
 It provided extreme femininity and luxury with rounded shoulders, a tightened waist, and a very long and full skirt.

-4. Poodle skirts are large felt knee-length skirts with an original pattern of a styled poodle that has been printed to the cloth.
+Poodle skirts are large felt knee-length skirts with an original pattern of a styled poodle that has been printed to the cloth.

-Fashion of 1960s and 1970s
+The Fashion of the 1960s

 1960 is a popular period for colorful vibes such as dyed t-shirts, cropped jackets, collarless coats, and sleeveless dresses.

-1. Tie dye-shirts or tees are made by hand-dyeing.
+Tie dye-shirts or tees are made by hand-dyeing.
 In order to get a tie-dye shirt, you need to grab several pieces of fabric and then tie them firmly with rope.
 After, soak the fabric in the dye bath to create colored designs in the shirt.

-2. Pillbox hat is a petite, flat, and brimless hat.
+The Pillbox hat is a petite, flat, and brimless hat.
 Most memorably, Jackie Kennedy and Lady Diana as fashionistas populated the hat.

-3. Shift dresses gained popularity during the 1960s.
+Shift dresses gained popularity during the 1960s.
 It is a straightforward, plain dress with a loose fit and does not have an emphasized waistline.

 The 1970s is a decade of sparkle and glamor.
 People were loving to wear stunning, attention-seeking pieces.

-1. Therefore, the 1970s’ outstanding clothing piece is a sequin dress.
+Therefore, the 1970s’ outstanding clothing piece is a sequin dress.
 These dresses contain little, sparkly discs as adornment.
 Sequin clothing pieces are a very distinctive and elegant choice to wear at discos or parties.
 You can read our article about Sequin jumpsuits and look at vintage-inspired options.

 Fashion of 1980s and 1990s

-2. Let’s travel to the era of “It’s MC Hammer pants, can’t touch this!”.
+Let’s travel to the era of “It’s MC Hammer pants, can’t touch this!”.
 MC Hammer Pants are wide, baggy pants with tight ankles.
 In the 1980s, MC Hammer pants attracted a lot of attention due to the music video for “U Can’t Touch This”.
 Check out our article about MC Hammer pants for more detail.

 Yep, we’ve arrived in the 1990s.
 The 90s is a period that literally affects many current trends.
 Many pieces were famous in this cool period, which people admired.
 I’ll just mention a couple of them.

-1. Flannel shirts have proven to be a preferred item of apparel for years due to their cozy fabric, relaxed fit, and rustic appeal.
-Flannel shirts are highly related to Grunge fashion which is characterized as depressed, aggressive, and reckless.
+Flannel shirts have proven to be a preferred item of apparel for years due to their cozy fabric, relaxed fit, and rustic appeal.
+Moreover, flannel shirts are highly related to Grunge fashion which is characterized as depressed, aggressive, and reckless.
 These shirts are frequently created from a soft cloth with a plaid or checked motif that makes them ideal for wearing in colder weather.
 As a result of that, you can wear it on any occasion.
 Zontroldy Oversized Plaid Flannel Shirts make you feel comfy and soft.

-2. The Leopard coat was a style icon in the 1990s due to its dramatic and glamorous look.
+The Leopard coat was a style icon in the 1990s due to its dramatic and glamorous look.
 So many famous people like Kate Moss and Naomi Campbell popularized it by wearing it.
 Large sunglasses were inevitable to wear with this coat.
 No need to say but…Iman Mohamed Abdulmajid looks amazing in a leopard coat.

-3. Baseball Caps peaked in the 1990s and it is commonly used due to their functionality.
+Baseball Caps peaked in the 1990s and it is commonly used due to their functionality.
 While it was blocking the sun, it also made the outfit look cooler.
 And without a doubt, its popularity nowadays is understandable.
 Highly suggest reviewing our article about 90s hats if you are into them.

 Elements of Vintage Fashion